Two-Phase Commit Protocol Explained

 Why 2PC Is Rarely Used

-The blocking problem is the fatal flaw.
-In a system that must stay available (which is most systems), blocking on coordinator recovery is unacceptable.
+The blocking problem is what kills 2PC in practice.
+In a system that needs to stay available — which is most systems — waiting indefinitely for coordinator recovery is not an option.

 Other protocols address this.
 Three-phase commit (3PC) adds a pre-commit phase to eliminate blocking, but it still assumes a synchronous system and makes stronger network assumptions.
 It is rarely used in practice either.